-- Hoist by His Own Petard: Dumass Beach is killed by his the Robo-Patriot robot he intends to become America's police force when he detects him to be a clear and present danger to America's future.
+- Hoist by His Own Petard: Dumass Beach is killed by the Robo-Patriot robot he intends to become America's police force when he detects him to be a clear and present danger to America's future.

 - Implausible Deniability: Councilman Bradley insists that he's merely trying to disenfranchise Democratic voters, not black ones - his family points out that in this situation, it's a Distinction Without a Difference.

-- Innocently Insensitive: Aubrey doesn't see anything wrong with wanting to own Golliwogs despite their blatantly racist origins, feeling she should get a pass because she has a Black Best Friend and wasn't aware of their history.
+- Innocently Insensitive: Aubrey doesn't see anything wrong with wanting to own Golliwogs despite their blatantly racist origins, feeling she should get a pass because she has a Token Black Friend and wasn't aware of their history.

-- It Is Pronounced Tro Pay: Corrupt Corporate Executive Dumass Beach pronounces his name 'DUE-mahs Beach'.
+- It Is Pronounced "Tro-PAY": Corrupt Corporate Executive Dumass Beach pronounces his name 'DUE-mahs Beach'.
 The Robo-Patriot robot keeps calling him "Dumbass Bitch".

 - Living Toys: In "Good Golly", a golliwog comes to life (and grows to human size) to teach some racially insensitive teenagers a lesson.